 We also bundle great FOAM content and highlight the educators who create it in order to acknowledge the best and the brightest physician educators out there who excel at education design – offering inspiration to those walking in their footsteps.

-Somewhere out there is an ideal world where learning can become a lifestyle, where content fits your specific needs, where people share their knowledge and experience freely, and where feet don’t hurt at the end of a shift.
-Somewhere out there, a collective wisdom about our daily EM practice brings us all closer together, working for the common cause of being better at what we do and staying healthy doing it.
-The EMBER Project has big dreams of becoming a small part of that change, I hope you will follow me here (and on our other social outposts) and share in the journey.
+Somewhere out there is an ideal world where medical education has no geographic or institutional boundaries, where learning can become a rewarding lifestyle, where content fits your specific needs, where people share their knowledge and experience freely, and where feet don’t hurt at the end of a shift.
+Somewhere out there is a collective wisdom about our daily clinical practice that brings us all closer together, working for the common cause of being better, wiser, and happier caregivers.